-- the value (in terms of aggregate and proportionate expenses or revenues) that the relationship represents to both IPL and the third party; - the strategic importance of the relationship to IPL's business; - the extent to which the services provided by or to IPL are integral to the operation of IPL's business, including the extent to which the services provided are unique and not readily replaceable.
+- " the value (in terms of aggregate and proportionate expenses or revenues) that the relationship represents to both IPL and the third party; - " the strategic importance of the relationship to IPL's business; and - w the extent to which the services provided by or to IPL are integral to the operation of IPL's business, including the extent to which the services provided are unique and not readily replaceable.

-The Board considers that each of Paul Brasher, Rebecca McGrath, Graham Smorgon AM, Kathryn Fagg, Joseph Breunig and Brian Kruger is independent when assessed on the criteria above, taking into account all the relevant interests, matters and relationships of the particular director.
+The Board considers that each of Brian Kruger, Rebecca McGrath, Bruce Brook, Xiaoling Liu and Gregory Robinson is independent when assessed on the criteria above, taking into account all the relevant interests, matters and relationships of the particular director.

 As Managing Director & CEO of the Company, Jeanne Johns is not considered to be an independent director.
-In summary, of the seven directors currently on the Board, the Board considers six directors are independent.
-The Board further considers Bruce Brook to be independent when assessed on the criteria listed above.
+In summary, of the six directors currently on the Board, the Board considers five directors are independent.
+The Board further considers George Biltz to be independent when assessed on the criteria listed above.